Chart Color Schemes

 Canterbury has seen below average employment performance when compared to national benchmarks

-Conversely, construction employs only 6.8% of local workers, lower than Greater Sydney's 8.6%.
-The predominantly residential area appears to offer limited employment opportunities locally, as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 1.6%, while labour force increased by 2.4%, causing the unemployment rate to rise by 0.7 percentage points in Canterbury.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment rate.
-State-level data from NSW shows employment contracted by 0.03% (losing 2,260 jobs) as of 25-Nov, with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Canterbury's employment should increase by 6.9% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes and not accounting for localised population projections.
+Conversely, construction employs only 6.8% of local workers, below Greater Sydney's 8.6%.
+Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 1.6%, while labour force grew by 2.4%, leading to a rise in unemployment rate of 0.7 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with an unemployment rate increase of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years, with variations between industry sectors.
+Applying these projections to Canterbury's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment